 Buprenorphine is a partial opioid agonist (recall that a partial agonist is one that binds to a receptor but does not give the full biological activity).
 Buprenorphine has been available to treat opioid addiction since 2002, and its use has increased substantially in recent years.
 The advantage over methadone is that it can be prescribed by a physician, and so does not require the patient to make daily visits to a treatment clinic.

 Naltrexone is an opioid antagonist that is approved for addiction treatment in abstinence-based treatment programs.
 Because it is an antagonist, it prevents agonist binding and so is designed to prevent the intoxicating effects of abused opioids.
+Naltrexone can only be used after the patient has undergone full detoxification, that is complete withdrawal from opioid drugs of abuse.
 The problem with abstinence in treatment of opioid addiction is that patients have trouble staying in treatment and are prone to relapse into substance abuse.